django-functest/django-functest/docs/selenium.rst

    **Configuration**

-   These are class attributes and class methods that determine how the browser will be set up and run.
+   These are class attributes and class methods that determine how the browser will be set up and run, and defaults for how some methods behave.
 It is easiest to override the class attribute, but the class method exists also for more involved needs.
 Note that most of these are used when ``setUpClass`` is called, and most of the related methods are therefore classmethods.
-Some are called within ``setUp``
+Some are called within ``setUp``, and some are used later when different methods are called.
+For these latter ones, setting ``self.<attribute>`` within the test body will be effective.

    It is usually a good idea to set up a ``FuncSeleniumMixin`` sub-class in your project, to be used as a base-class for your tests, and set these configuration values on it.

+   Values that apply after test setup can be changed

    .. attribute:: browser_window_size